 Yes, most children love rafting and have a great time.
 Our King River Rafting Trips can be cold and a bit hard for smaller children so we have a minimum age of 11 years on these trips.
 Ring us if you have questions.
 Our King River Gorge Explorer and King River Rail, Raft & Rainforest Experience is certainly suitable for children to 8 years old with parental support.

-King River Rafting will supply you with all the gear you need, including wetsuit, helmet, and PFD.
-If you have your favourite wetsuit bring it by all means, otherwise just come as you are with your bathers to go under the wetsuit and let King River Rafting look after you.
-Bring a towel and bag to put your gear in on the bus and it will all meet you at the finish of your rafting adventure.
+King River Rafting will supply you with all the gear you need, including wetsuit, helmet, PFD and wetsuit booties.
+If you have your favourite wetsuit or your own wet footwear bring it by all means, otherwise just come as you are with your bathers to go under the wetsuit and let King River Rafting look after you.
+It is recommended to bring a towel and a bag to keep your gear organized while we are one the river.

 Will it be cold?

 Queenstown in the summer has an average temperature of 21 degrees.
-In the shady depth of the gorge the temperature will be lower than that in Queenstown and the water in the river cooler again.
+In the shady depth of the gorge the temperature will be lower than that in Queenstown and the water in the river cooler again, but you will be given a wetsuit to combat the cool weather.
 Once out of the gorge in the sun we will quickly warm up again.

 How do I know if there will be water?

 The flow through the King River is one of the many waterways controlled by Hydro Tasmania.
 The water which flows down the King River is pulled from Lake Burbury ran through the John Butters Power Station to produce power and then out down the King River.
 In order to provide certainty of water during the dry summer months King River Rafting has a financial agreement with Hydro Tasmania where King River Rafting pays a fee for a minimum release of water, this allows us to have the luxury of water certainty when many other rivers around the state would be dry.